DSHINDE21/crypto-dashboard/README.md

 Day.js: Lightweight library for date manipulation.

 📫 Contact

 For any queries or suggestions, please reach out to us at:

-Email: dinesh.s.shinde1.com
+Email: dinesh.s.shinde1@gmail.com

 GitHub: https://github.com/DSHINDE21

-hank you for exploring the Crypto Dashboard project!
+Thank you for exploring the Crypto Dashboard project!